 Written by our therapist Sarhadjine Malvoisin

-It seems nowadays everyone is coupling up, from social media posts to family announcements, it is difficult to spend a day without scrolling past a couple smiling for the camera.
-And if you are struggling with the reality of being single in NYC, it can be tough to witness.
+It seems nowadays everyone is coupling up.
+From social media posts to family announcements, it is difficult to spend a day without scrolling past a couple smiling for the camera.
+And, if you are struggling with the reality of being single during the holidays, it can be tough to witness.

 Single During the Holidays

 The Holiday season tends to heighten emotions, this includes feelings of loneliness, which can only worsen when we are being questioned by family and friends.
 Being single seems like such an awful thing, and society unfortunately views single women as almost strange.
 Sadly, despite the progressive times we live in, there are still certain expectations of women-mainly to be married and/or with child at a certain age and being unpartnered for an extended period of time is almost frowned upon.
 To our own detriment, many of us try our hardest not to fall into that category-even going to such lengths as remaining in a destructive relationship, rather than being alone.
 It is easy to think we are unlucky in love, or doing something wrong.
 We find ourselves asking: “why can’t I just find someone?”

 How to cope with being single during the holidays

 For the most part it is as if we have been brought up against being content with singlehood and it takes a conscious effort to be comfortable and happy with it, especially when it seems everyone around us is partnered up.
 In reality there is nothing wrong with being single, no matter what we have come to believe.

 If you are struggling to find someone or be content with being single, remember that everyone’s path is different and “to everything there is a season, and a time to every purpose under the heavens” (Ecclesiastes 3:1).
 The above verse relates to so many things in life, including contentment with singlehood.
 Finding the balance between being happy with singlehood and the urgency of partnering with someone is not an easy task, however with enough support and knowing you are not alone, it can be achieved.